Reference Implementation

 – Johann Wolfgang von Goethe

-In this part, we will take the principles introduced in part II and demonstrate how to implement them using the concrete CASE tool and wiki software.
+In this part, we will take the principles introduced in Part II and demonstrate how to implement them using a specific CASE tool and wiki software.

-Nevertheless, as previously mentioned, the CASE and wiki are not enough.
-To be able to take the best from both worlds, it is necessary to synchronize the information between the tools which requires deploying a "middleware" to automate it.
-On that account, the essential part of the Effective Analysis is also our custom developed solution, which is presented in this part as well.
+Nevertheless, as previously mentioned, CASE and wiki tools are not enough.
+To get the best of both worlds, information must be synchronized between the tools, which requires deploying "middleware" to automate the process.
+For that reason, an essential part of Effective Analysis is our custom-developed solution, which is also presented in this part.

 So we have the principles and the solution.
-Although this combination itself would increase the effectiveness of the analysis and documentation efforts, we decided to go even one step further.
-Apart from presenting the principles and tools, we would like to also demonstrate how to apply them in the real world.
-This is why we were still not satisfied and added also supporting materials, such as artifact templates and repository structure examples, to provide teams with a ready-to-use framework.
-We believe that with such an all-in-one package, teams can start implementing the basics very quickly and then tailor the approach according to their specific requirements and needs.
+Although this combination alone would increase the effectiveness of analysis and documentation efforts, we decided to go one step further.
+In addition to presenting the principles and tools, we would also like to demonstrate how to apply them in the real world.
+This is why we went ahead and added supporting materials, such as artifact templates and repository structure examples, to provide teams with a ready-to-use framework.
+We believe that with such an all-in-one package, teams can start implementing the basics very quickly and then tailor the approach to their specific requirements and needs.